A Derivation of Intelligence from Guided Relation-Creation

 It does not require consciousness as a starting assumption.

-A system may have power without this.
+A system may have capability without intelligence in this structural sense.

 It may manipulate symbols.